Jun 10, 2022

 We regularly share relevant information about wills and estates.

 One way to avoid a lengthy probate process is to simplify your estate by getting rid of a lot of your property.
-A good way to do this is to set up a living inheritance: This decision allows you to begin transferring the assets of your estate during your lifetime, also known as gifting in Canada.
+A good way to do this is to set up a living inheritance: This decision allows you to begin transferring the assets of your estate during your lifetime, also known as gifting.
 You can gift money, property, investments, vehicles, and much more.